clerk/javascript/README.md

 For package specific details on installation, architecture and usage usage, you can refer to the package's README file.

-- [`@clerk/backend-core`](./packages/backend-core): Functionalities regarded as "core" for Clerk to operate with. _Authentication resolution, API Resources etc._
+- [`@clerk/backend`](./packages/backend): Functionalities regarded as "core" for Clerk to operate with. _Authentication resolution, API Resources etc._
-- [`@clerk/edge`](./packages/edge): Top level SDK for edge environments containing all required helpers and middleware.
 - [`@clerk/clerk-sdk-node`](./packages/sdk-node): SDK for native Node.js environment and frameworks.
 - [`@clerk/nextjs`](./packages/nextjs): Clerk package for Next.js.
 - [`@clerk/clerk-js`](./packages/clerk-js): Core JavaScript implementation used by Clerk in the browser.